zachgerhart/lesson-hider-directive/README.md

 Our directive now has functionality and is an example of a real world use case!
 But there's still more we can do!

-## Step 7: Passing a function to our directive.
+## Step 7: Passing a function to our directive

 What if the user wants to know on which day a lesson would be active?
 Right now all they know is that some lessons are active somewhere in the schedule.
 Let's fix this!